liviuorehovschi/checkerscpu/README.md

 # Checkers Game Application Setup Guide

-This document provides the instructions for setting up the environment for the Todo List application, which is split into two main parts: the backend (Python) and the frontend (React).
+This document provides the instructions for setting up the environment for the checkers game (Python).

 ## Prerequisites